-Syria camp for IS relatives records 31 murders
+Syria camp for IS relatives records 31 murders this year

 At least 31 killings have rocked a camp holding Islamic State group relatives in Syria since early January, a Kurdish official said Wednesday, with aid groups warning of a "nightmare".